 Underneath adulterous behavior, there is anxiety, guilt, and shame.

 There are also factors beyond anyone’s control.
 Understanding what these factors are can help you make more rational and logical decisions.

-Moreso, if you think that your partner is at risk of cheating, you can find ways to help him.
+Moreso, if you think that your partner is at risk of cheating, you can find ways to help them.

-Understanding the personality traits most likely to cause infidelity can lead to the solution before an affair has a chance to begin.
+Understanding the personality traits most likely to cause infidelity can lead to a solution before an affair has a chance to begin.

 But preventing this is teamwork.

 Both partners must be open to communication and tend to each other’s needs while also checking up on each other regularly.